 If the UP function supports the Downlink data delivery status notification with UPF buffering, the UP function shall set the DDDS feature flag in the UP Function Features IE (see clause 8.2.25).
 If so, the CP function may request the UP function:

+- to notify the first buffered DL packet for the traffic matching the downlink PDR by setting the BUFF flag, BDPN flag in the Apply Action IE of the FAR; and/or

-to notify the first buffered DL packet and / or the first discarded DL packet for the traffic matching the downlink PDR by set the BUFF flag, BDPN flag and DDPN flag in the Apply Action IE of the FAR.
+- to notify the first discarded DL packet for the traffic matching the downlink PDR by setting the BUFF flag and DDPN flag to "1" in the Apply Action IE of the FAR.
 The CP function may also provide the DL Buffering Duration IE and DL Buffering Suggested Packet Count IE in the related BAR to the UP function.